 - 1. Development proposals will be supported when: - a.
 They sustain and enhance the special character and distinctiveness of the district's historic environment including its villages and countryside and its building traditions and details; - b.
 They create new high quality environments with a strong sense of place by responding to local heritage character including in innovatory ways. - 2.
-Development proposals will be supported when they sustain and enhance the significance of heritage assets, including their settings, particularly: - c.
-Designated heritage assets, i.e. listed buildings, conservation areas, scheduled monuments, registered parks and gardens;

-- d.
-Undesignated heritage assets which are identified in conservation area appraisals, through the development process and through further supplementary planning documents; - e.
+Development proposals will be supported when they sustain and enhance the significance of heritage assets, including their settings, as appropriate to their significance and in accordance with the National Planning Policy Framework, particularly: - c.
+Designated heritage assets, i.e. listed buildings, conservation areas, scheduled monuments, registered parks and gardens; - d.
+Non-designated heritage assets including those identified in conservation area appraisals, through the development process and through further supplementary planning documents; - e.
 The wider historic landscape of South Cambridgeshire including landscape and settlement patterns; - f.
 Designed and other landscapes including historic parks and gardens, churchyards, village greens and public parks; - g.
 Historic places; - h.
-Archaeological remains of all periods from the earliest human habitation to modern times. - 6.43 A core planning principle of the NPPF is to conserve heritage assets in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of this and future generations. - 6.44 Heritage assets are buildings, monuments, sites, places, areas or landscapes which are significant because of their historic interest.
+Archaeological remains of all periods from the earliest human habitation to modern times. - 6.43 A core planning principle of the NPPF (2012) is to conserve heritage assets in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of this and future generations. - 6.44 Heritage assets are buildings, monuments, sites, places, areas or landscapes which are significant because of their historic interest.
 They are irreplaceable but can be vulnerable to neglect or unsympathetic change. - 6.45 The district's character is largely shaped by its heritage, including that of its much loved historic villages and countryside.
 Villages stand out in the landscape, with a variety of forms which respond to their locations such as at the edge of Fens or on hilltops or valley sides.
 Agricultural and foodprocessing buildings are characteristic, and the varied geology is reflected in traditional materials such as brick, tile, clunch and clay batt. - 6.46 Challenges facing the historic environment include preserving the district's special rural character and scale of building, the degree of change generated by prosperity, the impact of intensive agriculture on historic landscapes and archaeology, the need to find new uses for traditional farm, food-processing and industrial buildings, and securing the future of unoccupied buildings such as historic garden pavilions.
-Understanding, conserving and enhancing the historic environment will be an essential part of master planning the growth planned within the district helping to create a sense of place. - 6.47 The distinctive character and quality of life given by the historic environment of the area has been key to its economic success.
-Many important Hi-Tech and Bio-Tech organisations and businesses are based in large historic houses and their parkland settings.
-Strategic management plans are an important tool for achieving successful growth.
-Historic farm and industrial buildings can provide a range of size and type of premises for smaller businesses.
-Retaining historic pubs in use is important for village life as well as conservation. - 6.48 Heritage is an essential component of plans from a village or neighbourhood level to that of the district.
-A full understanding of the historic environment is needed to inform plans, identify opportunities for conservation and enhancement, and to be able to reinforce local identity and create a sense of place.
+Understanding, conserving and enhancing the historic environment will be an essential part of master planning the growth planned within the district helping to create a sense of place.